 If an extension has been granted, statutory time periods requiring action within a certain time from the making of an order are not reset.
 For example, section 59(1) requires patients to accept treatment as directed by their responsible clinician within the first month of an order, without consent or a concurring second opinion, but this section does not apply following an extension.
 Similarly, the requirement under section 76(1)(a) to perform a clinical review within the first three months of an order does not apply following an extension.

-7 Part 3: Police and duly authorised officer powers

-A duly authorised officer (DAO) is a health professional granted particular powers under the Act by a DAMHS.
-DAOs must have appropriate training and experience to respond to concerns about a person’s mental health and to contribute to the assessment and treatment of people with mental health problems.
-A DAO will often be the first point of contact for a person with concerns about their own mental health or about someone else who appears to be experiencing a mental health problem.

-The exercise of powers under Part 3 of the Act is described in depth in the Ministry of Health publication Guidelines for the Role and Function of Duly Authorised Officers (2012), available on the Ministry of Health website.

 8 Part 4: Special patients

+The information in this part should be read alongside Special Patients and Restricted Patients: Guidelines for Regional Forensic Mental Health Services (Ministry of Health 2017).

 There are five main categories of special patient defined in section 2 of the Act: